NREL/api-umbrella/docs/GettingStarted.md

 ### Make an API request

-Assuming you added the Google Geocoding API example to your router config, you should now be able to make a request to Google's Geocoding API proxied through your local API Umbrella instance:
+Assuming you added the Google Geocoding example as an API backend, you should now be able to make a request to Google's Geocoding API proxied through your local API Umbrella instance:

 `http://localhost:8080/google/maps/api/geocode/json?address=Golden,+CO&sensor=false&api_key=**YOUR_KEY_HERE**`